Frequently Asked Questions

 Each Kanile`a `Ukulele is unique in its own way.
 We look forward to assisting you in designing your own custom Kanile`a!

-Once all the final details are worked out and the materials needed are available and ready, the building process can take 4 to 6 weeks for a model, 6 to 8 weeks for a custom.
+Once all the final details are worked out and the materials needed are available and ready, the building process can take 4 to 6 weeks for a model and up to 12 weeks for a custom.
 During the holiday season, that time can often be extended due to the increase in orders.

 The biggest variable will be the type of features your Kanile`a will have such as binding, a rosette and/or a custom inlay.
 This will determine the total work time involved in creating your instrument.